Old Town Alexandria, Washington, DC

-There was no other way to collate the necessary information without the use of the truth-drugs but sometimes they achieved startling results that were totally unexpected, and today information was needed that could seriously impact the direction of the mission.
+There was no other way to collate the necessary information without the use of the truth-drugs and sometimes they achieved startling results that were totally unexpected.
+Today, information was needed that could seriously impact the direction of the operation that was being conducted by the agency.
 The interview process had required an exceptional level of planning and had been evaluated and designed with precision by the psychology consultants.
-No physical contacts had ever been made, it was critical to maintain the secrecy of the mission and substantial care had been taken to reduce the impact of any level of risk.
+No physical contacts had ever been made, it was critical to maintain the secrecy of the operation and substantial care had been taken to reduce the impact of any level of risk.
 It should take no longer than an hour because there was a very specific deadline to maintain.

 Her eyes remained closed, her breathing had steadied, she cupped her hands together and shuffled slightly in the seat, she was prepared, and the interview began.